 Welcome to the Department of Family and Consumer Sciences at Carson-Newman.
 We are proud of the reputation this program has achieved over the last century.

 The Department of Family and Consumer Sciences is housed in Blye-Poteat Hall and the adjacent Child Development Laboratory, both opening in 2007, feature state-of-the-art technology allowing our graduates to compete for the best jobs in the careers of their choice.
-Please follow the links to the left for more information on Family and Consumer Sciences majors.
+Please follow the links below for more information on Family and Consumer Sciences majors.

 Mission of the Department of Family and Consumer Sciences: to prepare professionals as servant leaders with abilities to empower individuals, strengthen families, and enable communities in a changing and diverse global environment.
 The unit provides an integrative, holistic, rigorous undergraduate education in a caring and nurturing Christian liberal arts setting through one of four areas of specialization: child and family studies; consumer services; family and consumer sciences education; and foods, nutrition, and dietetics.